creocoder/yii2-nested-sets/README.md

 3. `depth`, type integer.
 To change the name of the field make the same setting as for lft, but use the attribute `depthAttribute`

-You should not add these fields to the rules() section of the model.

 ### Multiple Tree mode

 If you use a tree with multiple roots, besides the fields set up for the single tree, you have to set up an additional field.
 The type of the new field is integer.
 The following example is for a tree attribute field named `root`

 ```php
 public function behaviors() {
     return [